Siyanda-mkhize/Databases/README.md

 # Databases
-Database project at University of Bath using SQLite and Python
+Database project at University of Bath using SQLite and Python.

 Programme to create and manage employee database.